 You will need a student visa (MVV) and a residence permit (VVR) if you are:

-Please note only EU students do not require a residence permit at all.
-If you are a non-EU student and your country is listed above, please go the section “Do I only need a residence permit?”.
+Please note only EU, Iceland, Liechtenstein, Norway and Switzerland students do not need a residence permit at all.
+If your country is listed above, please go to the section, “Do I only need a residence permit?”

 VVR Residence Permit Procedure

-- entering the Netherlands as a degree-seeking student or study abroad student for 90 days or longer, and
+- Entering the Netherlands as a degree-seeking student or study abroad student for 90 days or longer.

-- a citizen of one of the following countries: Australia, Canada, Japan, New Zealand, South Korea and the U.S.
+- A citizen of one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, South Korea, Vatican City, U.K., and U.S.

 Webster Leiden Campus's Immigration Coordinator will take care of your student residence permit application.
 However, please note that we can only do so if you meet the following requirements: